 However, the price offered is rarely, if ever, fair to the seller.
 Pawnshops are limited in the price they can offer because the owners need to sell

-the items for a profit.??
 Keep in mind they will have a difficult time selling broken jewelry to their customers, so are unlikely to offer a fair price based

 on the gold content alone.
 The advantage of working with a pawnshop is that you'll receive cash within minutes.??
-The drawback is that you would

 have received far more from an online buyer.
 Jewelers won't sell your old gold jewelry to customers.
 They'll simply "flip" your pieces to another

 buyer up the food chain.
 Thus, the price they'll offer you must be low enough to allow them to make a quick profit.
-If your goal is to find the best price,

 avoid the buyers described above.
 There are online buyers who are easy to work with, and will offer a fair price base on the gold content in your jewelry.